Last updated on May 15th, 2019

 Step Five: The Interview

-It is very important that you make your interview appointment at the first time of asking.
+It is very important that you make your interview appointment.
 Failure to appear for the interview can result in your application being dismissed.[vii]

 If you cannot make your appointment and must reschedule, write to USCIS explaining your reason for needing a different date.
 This should not be done unless absolutely necessary, as rescheduling can result in the process being delayed for potentially several months.

 Because USCIS will only send you one notice with your interview date, it is vital that you notify USCIS if your mailing address changes at any point following your submission of the application.

 To change your address, file Form AR-11, which can be done online here.